F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 & "C:\Program Files\Java\jdk1.8.0_181\bin\java.exe" -version
 ```

+## Print the exit code
+To print the exit code of the last command, there are two options:

+- `$?`: returns `True` if the last command was successful, `False` otherwise
+- `$LastExitCode` variable contains the exit code of the last command

 ## No Output for EXE file
 Some errors are unfortunatelly not reported by powershell (e.g. [missing dll](https://stackoverflow.com/questions/23012332/how-to-make-powershell-tell-me-about-missing-dlls)).
 The solution is to run such program in cmd, which reports the error.